Middle-earth: Shadow of War: Development

-Nemesis system
+Nemesis system improvements

-One of the main goals for the new nemesis system was to increase the variety of these emergent stories and be more "emotionally intense".
+Monolith aimed to improve the nemesis system by increasing the emotional intensity and variety of the emergent stories.
 Lead designer Chris Hoge explained that the best relationship between Talion and orcs is similar to a roller coaster, one that is filled with "ups and downs".
 He added that the more trouble an orc caused to the player, the more rewarding it would be for players when they eliminate that orc later in the game.
 This created a "revenge loop", where the player needs to know how to exploit an orc's weakness and break the loop.
 The game introduced a system named "player interaction score" (PIS), which tracks how much players interact with each individual orc in the game.
 The orc that a player interacts with the most is more likely to "cheat death" as they return to life to taunt the player.
-Certain orc archetypes will appear only once per game.
-For instance, an orc with "the Claw" title is one whose arm has been dismembered by Talion, but nonetheless returns to life and faces Talion again with a metal prosthetic.
+Certain orc archetypes were designed to appear only once per game.
+For instance, an orc with "the Claw" title is one whose arm has been dismembered by Talion, but nonetheless returns to face Talion with a metal prosthetic.
 According to Hoge, the dialogues and the in-game text were written to be "as natural and shareable as possible", so that players would share these personalized moments with their friends.

 The team wanted enemy encounters to be challenging and varied.
 Compared with the enemy traits in Shadow of Mordor, traits in Shadow of War were more predictable, making them less likely to be completely undefeatable.
 This was achieved through the tribal affiliations of each orc, as each tribe has their own unique appearance and preferred approaches to combat.
 In addition, the team also significantly expanded Talion's combat skills, and introduced an "easy" difficulty mode to avoid frustrating players who are less competent.
-Monolith also curated content in the nemesis system, removing boring scenarios, while handcrafted certain scenes that the team wanted to happen in the procedural generation.
+Monolith also curated content in the nemesis system, removing boring scenarios, while handcrafting certain scenes that the team wanted to happen in the procedural generation.
 While the nemesis system has been significantly expanded, the game remained a third-person action-adventure title.
 The team did not want players to over-strategize.
-Nemesis system was described as a "story-generating machine", but its calculations are not fully revealed to players.
-Players also have the option to completely ignore the nemesis system and play Shadow of War like a hack and slash game.
+The nemesis system was described as a "story-generating machine", but its calculations are not fully revealed to players.